 External members appointed by Council

-The Deputy Chancellor, Ms Dianne Allen JP
+The Deputy Chancellor, Ms Dianne Allen

 BCom(Newcastle), FCA, GAICD, AMICDA